ak-1344/OmniDesk/docs/README.md

 ## Overview

-OmniDesk is a modern productivity application built with React, TypeScript, and Vite.
+OmniDesk is a modern productivity application built with React, TypeScript, and Next.js.
 It provides a comprehensive solution for managing tasks, ideas, calendar events, and more.
 Data can be stored locally in your browser or synced to the cloud using Supabase.

 ### Key Features
 - **Task Management**: Organize tasks with domains, states, deadlines, and enhanced subtasks (with descriptions and deadlines)